Japanese HR Compliance: Essential Strategies for Global Teams

 Post‑Separation Recordkeeping and Employer Reporting

-Compliance obligations extend beyond an employee’s departure.
-Japanese law requires employers to retain essential records—including employment contracts, pay slips, timekeeping records, and termination documentation—for at least three years after separation, as mandated by the Ministry of Health, Labour and Welfare.
+Compliance obligations extend beyond an employee's departure.
+Japanese law requires employers to retain essential records—including employment contracts, pay slips, timekeeping records, and termination documentation—for at least five years after separation (extended from three years under the 2020 LSA amendment), as mandated by the Ministry of Health, Labour and Welfare.
+Understanding your post-incorporation filing requirements in Japan helps ensure nothing is missed during these transitions.

 Employers must also promptly notify the relevant social insurance and labor authorities of the separation to complete benefit certifications and legal closure.
 Diligent recordkeeping not only satisfies regulatory requirements but also provides legal protection in case of future claims or investigations, supporting both legal certainty and business integrity.